Our Political Involvement

 For additional information or if you have questions, please contact Boston Scientific's Government Affairs office at 202-637-8020.

-Healthcare Reform Principles and Positions
+Healthcare Reform Principles

 Boston Scientific Principles

-With rising healthcare costs and 45 million Americans lacking health care insurance coverage, Boston Scientific supports reform efforts that would lead to universal coverage for all Americans through a mix of private insurance and public programs that build on the strength of the existing system.
+With rising healthcare costs and over 25 million Americans lacking health care insurance coverage, Boston Scientific supports reform efforts that would lead to universal coverage for all Americans through a mix of private insurance and public programs that build on the strength of the existing system.
 We believe the responsibility for financing universal coverage should be shared by employers, the government, and patients.

 We support value-based initiatives that incentivize greater efficiencies and improve the quality of healthcare without slowing the pace of innovation or limiting access to technologies and support a greater emphasis being placed on prevention and attaining and preserving wellness.
 Further, we support transparency of financial relationships between providers and industry.

 Boston Scientific believes that these changes must be accompanied by individuals taking a more active and informed role in their healthcare choices, selecting the best therapeutic options at lower costs, whenever possible.
 We also believe that clinicians must be more informed with respect to the clinical effectiveness of various treatment options.
-Further, we believe that informed patients and clinicians will lead to a greater understanding
+Further, we believe that informed patients and clinicians will lead to a greater understanding on how to improve economic incentives that reduce spending and broaden availability.